Fury-Labs/fury-bridge/relayer/docs/keygen.md

 ### Generate and Distribute Network Secret

-1. One peer is designated to generate and distribute the network secret (likely Kava Labs).
+1. One peer is designated to generate and distribute the network secret (likely Fury Labs).
 This peer will be referenced as the "dealer."
 2. Each peer should generate a new GPG public and private key pair and share the public key with the dealer if they are not the dealer.
    1. Generate a GPG key pair.